MoonLightOri/my-own-modded-DRG-difficulties/Elite Restriction Release/Master Series/Alpha/Features of MS and MSX.md

   - Turret Spawn count in Sabotage mission type is reduced by 1/2.
   - Drilldozer gains +25% resistance.
 * Miscellaneous:
+  - Banned Rival Presence Warning.
   - When a Dread Cocoon is popped, A Bulk named DreadHelper will spawn in along with the ~1/3 normal-wave size and 4-6 diversity to help the team kills Dread faster.
   - Removed lower Health scaling to avoid bug where when player leaves = invisible mob client.

 ============================================================================================================================================================================================================================

- * MSX is Xtreme version of Master difficulty, and It will definitely be harder.
+ * MSX is Master Extreme version of Master difficulty, and It will definitely be harder.
 Changelogs for MSX (from MS):
   - Announced Swarm Interval now increased to a singular bin of 110-120.
-  - Normal Wave Interval now increased to a singular bin of 140-150.
+  - Normal Wave Interval now increased to a singular bin of 130-140.
   - Stationary Difficulty now changed from a bin of 675-825 -> 800-950.
   - Some Elite Pools get +1 Elite Count, the list is: HVT:Disruptive, Ranged2:Special, SwarmBreeder.
   - During the Extraction phase of a mission or the PE countdown until the Drop Pod lands, x1.5 or x1.75 more bugs spawn respectively.